 In a commission-based sales job, workers are paid a set percentage or a fixed rate based on the amount of revenue that is generated in every sale that they make.
 For example, a sales person may make 3% of the total sale amount.
 If they sold $1,000,000, they would make $30,000.
 Or if they sell $10,000,000 worth of goods in a year, then that’s a $300,000 annual income!That’s a pretty good payday right?
 Of course on the flip side, if you don’t sell anything, you don’t make anything.
 It’s a risky career to pursue unless you’re good at sales.

 In order to make money in a commission-based sales job, you have to be able to close the deal.
 The more deals you close, the more money you can make – and the sky is the limit.
 These jobs can be very lucrative for driven individuals.

-As with everything in life, there are pros and cons to working a commission based sales job.
+As with everything in life, there are pros and cons to working a commission-based sales job.
 The pros include a flexible schedule, independence, and high earning potential.
 The cons include always being available, lack of income security, and difficulty budgeting due to fluctuations in income potential.
-It’s up to you to weigh these pros and cons before pursing a job that pays this way.
+It’s up to you to weigh these pros and cons before pursuing a job that pays this way.